Back in Tokyo, and after 26 posts, we are nearing the end of these finally!

 If you could tell, the owls didn’t like me one fucking bit

-The owls sit in a seperate room to the guests, and so you recieve a drink and a brief discussion on how to handle the owls before being allowed in to stroke them and befriend them if they like you.
+The owls sit in a separate room to the guests, and so you receive a drink and a brief discussion on how to handle the owls before being allowed in to stroke them and befriend them if they like you.

 I think this owl is going to kill me in my sleep.

 You even get a free little owl momento to take with you!
 I chose this one.